Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Dynamical equations in the regime

 For $z=4, m=2$ the possible contributions entering Eq.~\eqref{eq:zeroSwitchKA} can be represented graphically as:

 where the full lines represent the neighbors of the blocked particle (circle) which have always remained occupied at all times less than $t$, the double lines represent empty neighbors that cannot be occupied, and the dashed line represents an unconditioned neighbor.
 Therefore, the first term in Eq.~\eqref{eq:zeroSwitchKA}, which takes into account the case in which there are at least $m+1$ occupied neighbors, is represented by the first two diagrams.
 The second in Eq.~\eqref{eq:zeroSwitchKA}, taking into account the case in which there are at least $z-m$ empty neighbors that cannot be occupied, and the remaining neighbors are occupied, is represented by the remaining three diagrams.
-Note that taking the infinite-time limit, Eq.~\eqref{eq:zeroSwitchKA} reduces to the equation for the plateau value of the persistence (Eq.~\eqref{eq:defphiKA}).
-We also define the {\it one-switch blocked persistence} $\phi_b^{(1)}(t)$ as the the fraction of blocked particles s.t.\ their blocking set is composed by $m$ neighbors that have been always occupied, and a so-called switching couple of neighbors.
+Note that taking the infinite-time limit, Eq.~\eqref{eq:zeroSwitchKA} reduces to the equation \eqref{eq:defphiKA} for the plateau value of the persistence.
+We define analogously the zero-switch blocked cavity persistences $Y_b^{(0)}(t), B_b^{(0)}(t), F_b^{(0)}(t)$, and we use the notation:

+We also define the {\it one-switch blocked persistence} $\phi_b^{(1)}(t)$ as the fraction of blocked particles not counted by $\phi_b^{(0)}(t)$ s.t.\ their blocking set is composed by $m$ neighbors that have always been occupied, and a so-called switching couple of neighbors.
 A switching couple is composed by a first neighboring site which has been occupied up to some time $t'$, and a second neighbor, that has been occupied in $(t'',t)$, where $0<t''<t'<t$.
-Note that $t''>0$, otherwise this contribution is already taken into account by $\phi_b^{(0)}(t)$.
-For example in the case $z=4,m=2$, the term with $t''=0$ is given by the second diagram in Eq.~\eqref{eq:diagPhi0}.
+Note that $t''>0$, because the contribution $t''=0$ is already taken into account by $\phi_b^{(0)}(t)$ (for example, in the case $z=4,m=2$, the term with $t''=0$ is given by the second diagram in Eq.~\eqref{eq:diagPhi0}).
 Also $\phi_b^{(1)}(t)$ can be represented graphically.
-For $z=4,m=2$ we have:
+For $z=4,m=2$, we have:

-The top lines in the diagram \eqref{eq:phi1graph} represent the \emph{switching couple} of neighbors: the top right line corresponds to the neighbor which is occupied up to time $t'$, and the top left line the neighbor which is occupied between $t''$ and $t$.
+The top lines in the diagram \eqref{eq:phi1graph} represent the \emph{switching couple} of neighbors: the top right line corresponds to the neighbor that is occupied up to time $t'$, and the top left line to the neighbor that is occupied between $t''$ and $t$.
+We define analogously the one-switch blocked cavity persistences $Y_b^{(1)}(t), B_b^{(1)}(t), F_b^{(1)}(t)$, that we denote by:

+Following \cite{perrupato2025theory}, the one-switch blocked persistence $\phi_b^{(1)}(t)$ can be expressed in terms of a cavity persistence as follows: